Complaints and appeals

 Student account appeals

 Students with extenuating circumstances may appeal in writing to the university for refund or credit to the student accounts office by email at firstname.lastname@example.org.
-Such appeals must be initiated during the quarter for which the refund or credit is requested.
+Such appeals must be initiated within 30 days of the end of the quarter for which the refund or credit is requested.
 The student will receive a written response within 30 calendar days of the date of the written appeal.
 The decision is final.

 Procedures for admission appeals